 Look at the some of the players in the storyline.
 Common people who apparently did not have family members to stay with and could not find a place at the inn.
-Shepherds, common laborers and among the lowest level of society, were among the first to receive the good news.
+Shepherds, common laborers who were among the lowest level of society, were among the first to receive the good news.
 Good news that God is working for his glory and on behalf of every person on earth.
-Mary, a young lady chosen by God, to participate in God's plan; she can only treasure and ponder such marvelous occurrences.
-The sacrifices associated with the new birth reflect the common status of the family.
-The story continues--meeting Simeon and Anna in the temple, returning to Nazareth, 12 years of growing, developing wisdom and God's grace; all made apparent and brought to a climax in the temple conversations which conclude this amazing chapter.
+Mary, a young lady chosen by God to participate in God's plan; she can only treasure and ponder such marvelous occurrences.
+The sacrifices associated with the new birth reflect the status of the family among the poor.
+The story continues -- encounters with Simeon and Anna in the temple; returning to Nazareth; 12 years of growing, developing wisdom and God's grace; all made apparent and brought to a climax in the temple conversations which conclude this amazing chapter.

 How can I grasp the amazing story that is unfolding?
 How can I understand how unique is God's way of initiating his purpose and plan?
 The readings easily become "old hat" as I read the story again and again.
-But the message is never to become old--it is always new because it shows me things I have not seen and it touches those who have not been touched before.
-Such was the story of Jesus in the first century--such can be the story of Jesus in our day.
+But the message must never become old -- it is always new because it shows me things I have not seen and it touches those who have not been touched before.
+Such was the story of Jesus in the first century -- such can be the story of Jesus in our day.
 Why do I have so much trouble seeing it?
 Why is it so hard to believe that God wants to touch and include people who have never before been included?

 Dear God, thank you for including me in your plan even though I am undeserving.
 Thank you for not giving up on me, because I know (as do you) that not every day of my life is a great testimony to your presence and power in my life.
 Thank you for reaching out to me; help me to accept your desire to reach out to others through me, as I live out the reality of your work in my life.
 In Jesus' name I gratefully pray, Amen.